Melco Resorts & Entertainment: Melco Resorts & Entertainment (2016-present)

 After new legislation legalized casinos in Japan in 2018, three integrated resort licenses were made available to bidders. new legislation legalized casinos in Japan in 2018, Melco Resorts submitted preliminary documents to the Osaka government to bid there for an integrated resort and announced it would be willing to invest as much as $10 billion in such a project.
 Describing project features such as an esports stadium, Melco Resorts also asserted that the project would bring tens of thousands of foreign workers to Japan.
 In August 2019, Yokohama became the second Japanese city besides Osaka to begin accepting bids, announcing its candidate site as Yamashita Pier.
 Adopting a "Yokohama-First" policy and stating that the location had become their "main focus," Melco Resorts dropped its bid in Osaka in September 2019 and began pitching "the world's biggest integrated resort" in Yokohama.
 Also in September 2019, Melco Resorts began constructing an office in Yokohama.

 In August 2019, Melco Resorts became the official sponsor of Manchester City in Japan, while also sponsoring its sister club Yokohama F. Marinos.
 Melco Resorts announced that it has appointed tennis player Naomi Osaka to serve as its brand ambassador in October 2019, and that she was also director of sports for Melco's Japanese resorts.
 On October 29, Melco Resorts announced that it has invested $248 million in a fund to back hospitality projects in Japan.
 Independent of the integrated resort bid in Yokohama, The Melco Creative Exchange Fund was created specifically for non-gaming hotel projects.

+During the COVID‑19 pandemic, Melco launched its “Simple Acts of Kindness” program, under which employees volunteered during work hours to support more than 1,600 community organizations.
+The Company also donated HKD 20 million (approximately USD 2.6 million) to assist Wuhan and Hubei in procuring medical supplies.
+The initiative received the Community Award – Asia at the 2020 Industry Community Awards.

+In 2021, amid continued travel restrictions, Melco adjusted its operations while further developing its environmental, social and governance (ESG) framework.
+The company strengthened its group‑wide responsible gaming initiatives, with its Macau properties becoming the first in the market to obtain international third‑party responsible gaming accreditation – RG Check.